Qubes Windows Tools (QWT)

 sudo qubes-dom0-update qubes-windows-tools-4.1.69

 for Qubes R4.2.0, respectively, instead of the command listed in step 1 of the installation described below.
-This will provide the .iso file to be presented as installation drive to the Windows qube in step 3 of the QWT installation.
+This will provide the .iso file to be presented as an installation drive to the Windows qube in step 3 of the QWT installation.

 If you prefer to download the corresponding .rpm files for manual QWT installation, these are still available from the repositories (version 4.1.68-1 for Qubes R4.1.2 and version 4.1.69-1 for Qubes R4.2.0).
+After downloading, copy the file to dom0 as described in How to copy from dom0 and install it via sudo dnf install /path/to/rpmfile.
+Now you can proceed according to step 3 of the description below.

 Warning: These older versions of Qubes Windows Tools will be replaced during the next dom0 update by the current dummy version 4.1.70-1.
 This can be inhibited by appending the line exclude=qubes-windows-tools to the file /etc/dnf/dnf.conf in dom0.
 But this will also stop any further QWT updates - so be sure to remove this line when - hopefully - a new functional version 4.1.71-1 of Qubes Windows Tools will be made available!!!